-- 7.15 The general fund balance at 31 March 2021 includes £5k allocated towards financing the 2021-22 capital budget.
-The remaining balance of £3,163k incorporates: - £460k allocated to fund the 2021-22 revenue budget, and - the Authority's agreed minimum retained balance of £2.7m, held to provide a contingency to protect services against unexpected events or emergencies, cushion uneven cash flows and avoid unnecessary temporary borrowing.
+- 7.14 The total transfer from Earmarked Reserves (£309k) also includes £2,536k transferred to Earmarked Reserves in respect of planned contributions (£90k), amounts set aside from unspent budgets (£1,727k) and the estimated value of the retained NNDR pool levy (£719k). - 7.15 The general fund balance at 31 March 2022 includes £11k allocated towards financing the 2022-23 capital budget.
+The remaining balance of £3,095k incorporates the Authority's agreed minimum retained balance of £2,700k held to provide a contingency to protect services against unexpected events or emergencies, cushion uneven cash flows and avoid unnecessary temporary borrowing.